What is a working dog?

 Photo/copy/scan of the pest management plan under the Biosecurity Act 1993.

-Dog owned by a licensed Property Guard, for work under that legislation
+Dogs owned by a licensed property guard for work under that legislation.

 Photo/copy/scan of property guard approval documentation.